jaybarrios/web-developer-zerotomastery/README.md

 # web-developer-zerotomastery
 Complete Web Developer Zero to Mastery

-This repository is for the Udemy course "The Complete Web Developer: Zero to Mastery Learn to code and become a Web Developer with HTML, CSS, Javascript, React, Node.js, Machine Learning & more!"
+This repository is for the ZTM Academy course "The Complete Web Developer: Zero to Mastery Learn to code and become a Web Developer with HTML, CSS, Javascript, React, Node.js, Machine Learning & more!"

 Created by Andrei Neagoie